A cohesive launch package

 Tif Flowers

-Senior brand designer @Shopify
+Senior brand designer.
+Systems, web, code. @Shopify

-Senior brand designer @Shopify
+Senior brand designer.
+Systems, web, code. @Shopify

 Selected projects